 Description

-Botanical Name: Scutellaria arenicola
+Botanical Name: Scutellaria integrifolia

-Common Name: Florida Scrub Skullcap
+Common Name: Helmet Skullcap, Rough Skullcap

 Description: Skullcap is a beautiful Florida native perennial that should be used way more in our gardens than what it is.

-Florida scrub skullcap is nearly endemic to peninsular Florida and a few north Florida counties near Jacksonville, and in parts of Georgia.
 Medicinal benefits of Scutellaria spp. are attributed to flavonoids present in vegetative and root tissue.

 Has some salt tolerance of inundation by brackish water, but not by pure salt water.
 Some tolerance to salty wind but not direct salt spray.